 Teachers do have some potential problems to face when it comes to teaching preschoolers English as a second language.
 Here are some of the problems many preschool teachers have:

-- Preschool children have a VERY short attention span fun english game
+- Preschool children have a very short attention span

 - Preschool children will forget things quickly